alanbrunoscience/java-crash-course/README.md

 <br>

-This repository was developed by **Alan Bruno** as part of his learning journey in Java and backend development.
+**[Alan Bruno](https://www.linkedin.com/in/alanbmrosa/)** developed this repository as part of his learning journey in Java and backend development.

 <br>